Lance: History of use

-Late Roman
+Ancient Era

+Pike like weapons were used by cavalry since antiquity.
+The kontos was a type of lance mentioned in Greek texts which was employed by cataphracts especially the grivpanvar.
 During the late 3rd century the weapons of the cavalry attached to each Roman legion evolved from javelins and swords to sometimes include long reaching lances (contus).
 These required the use of both hands to thrust.